Buying A Houston Home? Do You Know What NOT To Buy?

 Wise Houston homebuyers who avoided these resale issues enjoyed double the average 10-year real estate appreciation in Houston.

-Homebuyers who know what to avoid when buying a house nearly doubled 10-year appreciation.
+Homebuyers who avoided these issues nearly doubled Houston's 10-year appreciation.

-Established home buying must-dos help improve the expected long-term appreciation rate.
+Established home buying must-dos help ensure your expected long-term appreciation rate.
 The best move is to avoid properties with one or more of these nine factors.

 Even the best neighborhood in Houston may have properties with resale issues.
 These are due to: